Stacktical/stacktical.github.io/_posts/2022-07-08-stacktical-dsla-protocol-solana-port-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 We'll be at [Solana Paris Hacker House](https://solana.com/fi/events/paris-hacker-house) from July 15, 2022 to July 19, 2022.

 Come meet up with the DSLA team and let's talk about the DSLA Solana port, risk management, or discuss how your dApp or protocol can benefit from integrating DSLA GRC Automation Middleware!

+If you're not going to be at the Paris Hacker House and want to connect, hop into our [Discord](https://discord.gg/2XhwdRjFnn) and we can start chatting about the Solana Port, DSLA or risk management in general!

 ---